microsoft/azure-openai-service-proxy/docs/docs/80-raw-openai-api-access.md

 # OpenAI API access

 The Azure OpenAI proxy service provides access to the Azure OpenAI APIs for developers to build applications, again using a time bound event code.
-Initially there are two REST endpoints available via the proxy, `chat completion`, and `embeddings`.
+Initially, there are two REST endpoints available via the proxy service, `chat completion`, and `embeddings`.

 ## Authentication